grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Hemi stood staring at the dials in front of Bastian and Gregory, his massive arms crossed in the rough wool of his tight-fitting tweed suit jacket.
 He tapped the thick fingers of one hand against the leather elbow patches while his other hand stroked his wiry black beard.
 He gave a few more instructions and got the boat moving slowly and silently, running level at depth.
 The idea was to sneak quietly away --- the most routine tactic of all submarines.
 But the routineness of it did not reduce the sense that they were playing the role of prey.

-Captain Percy pulled a new cigarillo from the crinkled pack in her pocket and lit it.
+Percy pulled a new cigarillo from the crinkled pack in her pocket and lit it.
 She sucked at it, and then ashed into a tin cup wedged between the pipes running along the wall.

 Being underwater meant they had to run on batteries.
 The diesel engines the submarine used while on the surface generated power that drove the propellers and charged the batteries.
 But those engines breathed far more air than humans, and so could not be used underwater.
 Running on batteries, with just the electric motors driving the props, made the boat nearly silent.
 The electric motors produced a hum that was audible inside the boat (Percy always thought it to be a pleasant, reassuring hum), but was barely detectable by another vessel.
 Eventually the batteries would run down though, and they would have to get back up on the surface to recharge the batteries with the diesels.

 [//]: # (### They realize there's something wrong)

-But Captain Percy's intuition was plaguing her again.
+But Percy's intuition was plaguing her again.
 "Something isn't right," she said aloud to no one in particular.
 Like when they had been rammed, the _Prospect_ was again doing something that she had not felt before.
 But this time it was not a quick jolt.
 It was something so subtle, such a delicate change in the motion of the boat, that the others did not feel it at all.
 Actually, she was not even sure it was a change in the _motion_ of the boat.
 Maybe it was something in the information she was getting from the gauges that was not making sense.

 No single instrument was reporting anything amiss.
 But then, no single instrument on a submarine described the total status of the boat.
 All the instruments had to be taken together, internalized, and combined with what the physical movements of the boat that one felt.
 Percy typically held the depth in her head, while also taking into account the dive plane angle, the speed, and the overall feeling of the boat.
 Normally, she processed it all automatically, and she could just _know_ what her boat was doing from a quick glance at the wall of dials combined with what her senses told her and dead reckoning from the accelerations she had experienced.